 Remark 5.6.
-Related results include: [BMR95] show that all once-punctured torus bundles in the commensurability class of the figure eight-knot complement m004 are actually cyclic covers of the tetrahedral manifolds m003 and m004 and thus tetrahedral.
-The non-arithmetic hyperbolic once-punctured torus bundles are studied in [GHH08] where an algorithm is given to compute the commensurator of a cusped non-arithmetic hyperbolic manifold.
-[RA01] study symmetries of or hidden by cyclic branched coverings of 2-bridge knots.
+Related results include: [Bowditch et al. 95] shows that all once-punctured torus bundles in the commensurability class of the figure eight-knot complement m004 are actually cyclic covers of the tetrahedral manifolds m003 and m004 and thus tetrahedral.
+The non-arithmetic hyperbolic once-punctured torus bundles are studied in [Goodman et al. 08] where an algorithm is given to compute the commensurator of a cusped non-arithmetic hyperbolic manifold.
+[Reni and Andrei 01] studies symmetries of or hidden by cyclic branched coverings of 2-bridge knots.

 5.3.
-The category of combinatorial tetrahedral tessellations.
+The category of combinatorial tetrahedral tessellations

 To study the commensurability class containing the tetrahedral manifolds, we think of it as a category.
 For this, recall the notion of a combinatorial homomorphism from Section 4.4.
 On the underlying topological space, a combinatorial homomorphism is a covering map.
-We thus get two categories with a forgetful functor $\mathcal{T} \to \mathcal{M}$ :
+We thus get two categories with a forgetful functor $\mathcal{T} \to \mathcal{M}$:

 Definition 5.7.
-The category $\mathcal{M}$ of manifolds commensurable with tetrahedral manifolds has as objects manifolds commensurable with m004 and as morphisms covering maps.
-The category $\mathcal{T}$ of combinatorial tetrahedral tessellations has as objects combinatorial tetrahedral tessellations has as objects combinatorial tetrahedral tessellations.
+The category \mathcal{M} of manifolds commensurable with tetrahedral manifolds has as objects manifolds commensurable with m004 and as morphisms covering maps.

+The category \mathcal{T} of combinatorial tetrahedral tessellations has as objects combinatorial tetrahedral tessellations and as morphisms combinatorial homomorphisms.